LabKey/labkey-api-js/README.md

 #### Deploy Using Experimental Build

 :warning: This will modify files in your git enlistment.
-Double check your commits and be sure to revert and changes when you are done experimenting!
+Double check your commits and be sure to revert any changes when you are done experimenting!

 To get started edit the `<labkey root>/server/modules/core/build.js` file and set `USE_LABKEY_API` to `true`.